 A qualitative analysis of the effect of proposed features on class separation was performed.
+The data from the training set was used in the figures of this section.
+In total, four free grazing sessions of four different animals were considered, totaling about 24 hs of recordings.
 Figure~\ref{fig:tsne} shows the result of a dimensionality reduction analysis \citep{van2012visualizing} applied to the set of JM-segment features proposed in this work.
 Grazing and rumination are grouped in clear clusters without mixed data points between them.
 A few proportions of activities other than grazing or rumination are minimally mixed with rumination data points.